Find out when goods can be zero-rated if they’re sold to overseas visitors for personal use by a VAT-registered business.

 - customer must send the retailer or the refund company evidence of export stamped by customs on an official version of form VAT407, an approved version of form VAT407 or an officially approved invoice (see section 4)

 - retailer or the refund company must not zero rate the supply until the VAT has been refunded to the customer (see paragraph 5.2)

 2.3.1 Time limit for export

-The goods must be exported from the EU by the last day of the third month following that in which the goods were purchased.
+The goods must be exported from the UK or EU by the last day of the third month following that in which the goods were purchased.
 The time limit for export cannot be extended.

 The next sentence has force of law.

 Retailers and refund companies must not zero rate goods exported after the last day of the third month following the month in which the goods were purchased - even if the VAT refund document has been stamped in error by a UK or other EU customs officer.

 2.4 Who can buy goods under the scheme